Bytewerk/gta2-hackers-remix/README.txt

 INSTALLATION:
  - Extract the zip file wherever you want, write access during runtime IS REQUIRED (this has changed!)
- - Get the latest official GTA2 release, that is free for download, and copy the game files in the GTA2 folder in the path where you have extracted the mod.
+ - Copy the GTA2 game files in the 'GTA2' folder in the path where you have extracted the mod.
 More info and download links: [2]
  - Linux only: install wine, sdl2 and sdl2_net
  - Run g2hr.sh (Linux) or g2hr.exe (Windows) to start the meta-mod
  - Allow all G2HR programs (they all have G2HR as prefix) in your fire-